department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/DirectoryLayout.md

 ```
 /config
 ```
-Standard rails config, such routes
+Standard rails config, such as routes

 #### DB
 ```